 The nearly 100 complex patients enrolled in the ACT program were estimated to have 664 fewer hospital days.
 ACT program participants also had significantly less emergency department and hospital encounters, inpatient days, and admissions in the six months following enrollment compared to the six months prior.
 The average financial impact was an estimated savings of nearly $27,000 per patient.

 The key components of this intervention included a targeted needs assessment, which involved continually engaging key stakeholders to determine gaps and target metrics; a comprehensive screening tool; collaborations with post-acute care settings and community-based resources such as respite centers; and an interdisciplinary complex discharge team.
-Health systems and other interested stakeholders can should adapt these lessons to their particular needs and stakeholders.
+Health systems and other interested stakeholders should adapt these lessons to their particular needs and stakeholders.